skreimeyer/NPDES-Report/report.md

 | Used cleaning agents | 117 | gal |

 Table 14: Recycled materials from the municipal landfill facility located at 10803 Ironton Cufoff immediately outside of Little Rock.

+In Little Rock, 7,644 gallons of oil, antifreeze and gasoline were collected by the RRWRD Green Station in 2018.
+Recycling of motor vehicle fluids is promoted at the sustainability summit and other speaking events by the City sustainability officer as well as on social media and LRTV; however, itemized costs of advertising for motor vehicle fluid recycling are not collected.

 ### 3.7.2 Household Hazardous Waste<a name="3.7.2-Household-Hazardous-Waste"></a>
 **Requirement:**